-Support New Home Development that is High-Quality / Modest Size and Cost
+Support High Quality, Modest-Size and Cost New Home Development

-Develop new modest cost housing with amenities that are desired by the two primary market groups.
-For Baby Boomers, the key amenities are single-floor, accessible and adaptable for decreasing mobility, combined with locational access to healthcare and retail.
+Develop new modest-cost housing with amenities that are desired by the two primary market groups.
+For Baby Boomers, the key amenities are singlefloor, accessible and adaptable for decreasing mobility, as well as locational access to healthcare and retail.
 For younger families, locational access to jobs and entertainment rate high as well as modern amenities in the kitchen and baths.